-The modus operandi of both AfroReggae and CUFA is to "make the invisible visible" and establish a line of conversation with a wide range of partners and society as a whole.
-These groups bridge urban boundaries in a way that enables favela dwellers to cross the urban divide and experience concretely the right to come and go in the city, challenging stereotypes and behaviours while opening up the mind and life horizons.
-They foreground the different types of peoples and experiences that take place in favela life, challenging dominant representations about the faveladweller that are typical of life in the 'asphalt' and building solid relationships with the public, private and cultural sector.
-These groups push the state, institutions and ordinary people into looking at excluded and "invisible" parts of town in a different way.
-They present themselves in a new light and show that there is more to favela life than violence and the drug trade.
+The modus operandi of both AfroReggae and CUFA is to "make the invisible visible" and to establish a line of conversation with a wide range of partners and society as a whole.
+These groups bridge urban boundaries in a way that enables favela-dwellers to cross the urban divide and concretely experience the right to come and go in the city, challenging stereotypes and behaviours while opening up the mind and life horizons.
+They foreground the different types of people and experiences that take place in favela life, challenging dominant representations about the favela-dweller that are typical of life in the 'asphalt' and building solid relationships with the public, the private and the cultural sectors.
+These groups push State, institutions and ordinary people into looking at excluded and 'invisible' parts of town in a different way.
+They present themselves in a new light and show that there is more to favela life than violence and drug trade.
 What is important is that by doing so they also renew the self-esteem of young people in their communities and offer crossings and novel networks to sociabilities that remain marginalised and underground.

 AfroReggae and CUFA also mediate conflicts and operate in situations of extreme danger.
-They are called to, and tackle head-on situations of conflict produced by complex relations involving the police, the drug trade factions and favela communities.
+They are called to, and tackle head-on situations of conflict produced by complex relations involving the police, drug trade factions and favela communities.
 These frequently entail death sentencing and extreme danger.

-...at the time of putting your life at stake, we are the only ones!
-When the situation gets hot, there are not NGOs, no human rights group, no shit.
-When it gets hot, it gets very hot and we are the ones who put our faces there.
-Come with me?
-Never, never, have I crossed with others at this hour.
+"... when it comes to putting our life at stake, we are the only ones!
+When the situation gets tough, there are no NGOs, no human rights group...nothing.
+When it gets tough, it gets very tough and we are the ones who put our faces out there.
+Somebody coming with me?
 Never!
-Only AfroReggae people.
+When the time comes there's nobody else there, only AfroReggae people.
 Who are these people?
-The ones who were defeated in their lives, people who failed, who were in crime...they dare, because they know what it is like."
+Those who were defeated in their lives, people who failed, criminals... they dare, because they know what it's like."
+(AfroReggae, leader)

 During fieldwork we have observed these organisations literally saving lives and mediating when the drug trade would sentence someone to death or when people from different favelas crossed 'forbidden' borders established by drug factions in war.
 Activities of conflict mediation established by AfroReggae include projects with the police, with whom they have a variety of actions.
-These are deployed in schools, where former detainees, former drug dealers and police officers sit together to talk to children and tell their stories.
+These are deployed in schools, where former detainees, former drug dealers and police officers sit together to talk to children and to tell their stories.
 They also run music and drumming workshops for policemen conducted by AfroReggae artists.
-CUFA establishes a direct relation with children involved in the narcotraffic and they have produced books and widely recognised media programmes exposing the situation.
+CUFA establishes a direct relation with children involved in the drug trafficking and they have produced books and widely recognised media programmes exposing the situation.
 This work aims to counteract violence through communication and hope.